A Matter of 100sec of Barefoot Walking

 Due to the thermal burn, his skin was reddish, crumpled with a lot of water discharge from the feet.
 He applied an ointment and went ahead for prayers.
 The next day he came back to Mumbai and visited a Diabetic Foot Specialist who advised antibiotics and advised complete bed rest.

 He visited us after 36 days of bed rest (picture 2)

 We gave him simple instruction to follow for better and complete recovery.

 - Trained him in wearing crepe bandage perfectly

 Visual Demonstration for Crepe Bandage wearing technique:

-Patient had impending trip to his pilgrimage place so we advised him Foot Air Support and wheelchair assistance during travelling.
+The patient had an impending trip to his pilgrimage place so we advised him on Foot Air Support and wheelchair assistance during travelling.

 Peripheral Neuropathy is where the nerves that go to the legs, arms, hands and feet are damaged due to exposure to higher blood glucose levels

 Common symptoms include